-That said, there are some potential pitfalls to dynamic keyword insertion.
 Let’s take a look at some of the pros and cons associated with this option:

 Note the awkward-sounding “Great Prices on Couch” headline.
 These awkward ad combinations will sometimes encourage clicks from being humorous, but the odds for conversion are extremely low, leading to wasted spend. eBay in particular, is well known in the search marketing industry for misuing DKI, sometimes creating unintentionally humorous ads.